Public Holidays in Papua New Guinea 2026 – National & Cultural Observances

 Notes & Observations

-• Public holidays in PNG are governed by the Public Holidays Act 1953, Chapter 321.
+• Public holidays in PNG are governed by the Public Holidays Act 1953.

-• If a public holiday falls on a Sunday, the next working day is usually declared a public holiday.
+• If a public holiday falls on a Sunday, the following weekday is usually declared a holiday.

-• The Easter period in PNG is typically observed as multiple consecutive holidays: Good Friday through Easter Monday.
+• The Easter period is observed as a multi-day holiday from Good Friday through Easter Monday.

 Frequently Asked Questions (FAQs)

-Papua New Guinea has about 14 national public holidays in 2025 (excluding seasonal observances).
+Papua New Guinea observes approximately 14 national public holidays in 2026.

-Yes — under PNG law, when a public holiday falls on Sunday, the next working day is declared a holiday.
+Yes.
+When a public holiday falls on Sunday, the next working day is typically observed as a holiday.

 Is the King’s Birthday a public holiday in PNG?